IANYEYZ/Rush/readme.md

 ```

 The reason for this design is that you can actually pass through another object than d, which gives you more flexibility when using and making components

+Sometimes, a rendered page might want to be used in someplace else, which is also supported as page-as-component mechanic

+It's the same usage as the originall component, the name of the component is it's path(in config.json, something like `posts/index`), but with / changed to -

+## Custom Data Object

+A custom data object is what will be merged with the data object, and then get passed to pages, it can and probably will be different for each page

+The data object, contains only `title` and `content`, where `title` is set to be the name of the markdown file, and the `content` is set to be the content of the markdown file

+There's also component data, which contains either global components or page as component(read the section above for more detail)

+script and style is also listed in data object,

+After all these, there're two ways to make a custom data object:

+1. by adding `data` inside `config.json`, as in `Get Started` section

+2. by writing front matter inside markdown file

+the loading priority for data object is the following(the one on the left most will be loaded first, then second to left, etc. The later ones overwritten earlier ones):

+original data < front matter < config.json data < style < script < page as component < global component

 ## Notes on example pages